sh3d1etsky/sh3d1etsky/README.md

- people under 12 and/or over 18 (unless i do/unless extremely important or a friend) if you support/respect/are zoo,incest,ped0,pr0shipper or d4rkshipper dont interact with me,block me hide me i dont care just stay away. dont copy my actions it triggers me,i am my own person and it took time to figure things out about myself and who i am,thats why it triggers me. (unless i gave you permission to copy my actions in a way)
+ people under 12 and/or over 18 (unless i do/unless extremely important or a friend) if you support/respect/are zoo,incest,ped0,pr0shipper or d4rkshipper dont interact with me,block me hide me i dont care just stay away. dont copy my actions it triggers me,i am my own person and it took time to figure things out about myself and who i am,thats why it triggers me. (unless i gave you permission to copy my actions in a way) yumeshippers dni or iwec.especially if you yumeship my kins

 INT !